 This particular dog, she explained likes sneakers — and only the right sneaker at that.
 She found my right sneaker beneath a picnic table and all was restored.

-But if you lose your shoe because you left it outside overnight, you’re probably not getting it back.
+But I got lucky.
+If your shoe disappears because you left it outside overnight, you’re probably not getting it back.

 I brought a global credit card and hid a backup in my bag, remembering the awful experience of being pickpocketed in Barcelona and being without access to cash.

 Much like many major cities (I’m looking at you Rome), it is hard to cross the streets of Thailand.
 You just have to step into the street and hone your long-forgotten frogger skills.
 If you were born after 1985 and don’t know what frogger is, then you’re on your own.
 Peace be with you.

 Mild means spicy; spicy means hot; hot means burn your face off.

 Yoga for beginners means yoga for intermediates; intermediate means contortionist; advanced means bloody ninja.

 Still, try everything (within reason – please always keep safety in mind).
 But pace yourself.
 And pack Imodium.

 You will often get asked by servers if you would like just one more beverage.
 “One more for you?”
 They are not cutting you off after that beverage.
 They are too nice for that.
 And they don’t care if you drink yourself stupid as long as you have cash.

 The nickname “Land of Smiles” is totally legit.
 The people of Thailand are as nice as they come.
 So, if you find yourself annoyed by something said, it is probably a language barrier.
 Brush off the irritation and try rephrasing.